vanditbhut/vanditbhut.github.io/README.md

 ### **Impact & Insights:**

-- **Improved Classification Reliability:**  Ensemble models significantly **reduced false negatives by 19%**, particularly in visually similar or overlapping categories.
+- Ensemble models significantly **reduced false negatives by 19%**, particularly in visually similar or overlapping categories.

-- **Architecture Trade-off Analysis:** **EfficientNet** offered superior accuracy with minimal computational cost. **DenseNet** performed better with underrepresented and noisy classes due to its dense connectivity.
+- **EfficientNet** offered superior accuracy with minimal computational cost.
+- **DenseNet** performed better with underrepresented and noisy classes due to its dense connectivity.

-- **Enhanced Data Quality:** Proper handling of the raw CIFAR-100 dataset ensured that the training process was smoother and less prone to overfitting, improving model generalizability.
+- Proper handling of the raw CIFAR-100 dataset ensured that the training process was smoother and less prone to overfitting, improving model generalizability.

-- **Real-World Relevance:** This project demonstrated how deep learning, combined with good data engineering practices, can yield scalable and interpretable solutions for **real-world object classification challenges** in fields like retail, security, or autonomous systems.
+- This project demonstrated how deep learning, combined with good data engineering practices, can yield scalable and interpretable solutions for **real-world object classification challenges** in fields like retail, security, or autonomous systems.

 ---